gershkovich/beyond-dicom-supplement/technical_specification.md

-**technical specification** for setting up your GitHub-based supplement to *“Wearing a Fur Coat in the Summertime”*.
-This specification assumes the repository will serve as a **structured, modular, interactive supplement** to the paper—supporting reuse, transparency, and engagement with readers and researchers.

----

-## 🧾 Technical Specification: GitHub Supplement Repository
+# 🧾 Technical Specification: GitHub Supplement Repository to *“Wearing a Fur Coat in the Summertime”*

-### 📁 Directory Structure
+## 📁 Directory Structure

 ```text
 /